And today I want to talk to you about how to craft the best Shopify product web page.

 We always recommend having a mega menu, if you’ve got a store with lots of products, put it in a menu rather than a dropdown list.
 It makes the navigation much easier and the more you can drive people through to your product pages, the more likely they are to convert.

 Under breadcrumbs you’ve got a nice big image of the product, you need to have a zoom so that customers can see the details of the product.

 Underneath that, we’ve got variant images or you want to use these images to showcase the product in use.
 If you can demonstrate the benefits of owning the product then people can see themselves owning it.

-Another little trick here is, if you can use images of people that are using the product that are very similar in age and demographics to your typical customers, then again, they’ll be able to see themselves using or owning the product.
+Another little trick here is, if you can use images of people, that are using the product, that is very similar in age and demographics to your typical customers, then again, they’ll be able to see themselves using or owning the product.

 Another thing to do here is use videos, everyone knows “Zappos” – every pair of shoes on their website has a video with it because they know that people want to see the detail and see the different angles of the product and give it more a touchy-feely kind of experience because they can see the product in a more detailed way through the video.

 So if you have them available, or you can make them inexpensively, that would raise your conversions.
 People are 64-85% more likely to buy once they viewed a video of your product, so make sure you’re doing that.

 Don’t just copy and paste the product titles from your suppliers, especially if you’re buying from AliExpress.
 Come up with something that: